 - Type 2 diabetes.
 Diabetes occurs when the body can no longer make enough insulin or is unable to use insulin properly.
 This causes sugars to build up in the blood and increases risks for kidney failure and cardiovascular disease.

-More than one in three (34%) of U.S. adults have metabolic syndrome.
+About 23% of U.S. adults have metabolic syndrome.
 Although these risks are significant, there is good news.
-Metabolic syndrome can be treated and you can reduce your risks for these cardiovascular events by maintaining a healthy weight, eating a heart-healthy diet, getting adequate physical activity, and following your healthcare providers' instructions.
+Metabolic syndrome can be treated and you can reduce your risks for cardiovascular events by maintaining a healthy weight, eating a heart-healthy diet, getting adequate physical activity, and following your healthcare providers' instructions.